-- Proper Gorilla Trekking Wear and Gear: Long Trousers, a long-sleeved Shirt, and Waterproof Hiking Boots are well worn.
-A hat, a wide-brimmed hat, is the best.
-Thick socks that you can tuck your trousers into for added protection.
+- Proper Gorilla Trekking Wear and Gear: Long Trousers, a long-sleeved Shirt, and Waterproof Hiking Boots are well-worn.
+A hat, a wide-brim red hat, is the best.
+Thick socks that you can tuck your trousers into or add protection.
 You will need extra face masks.

 - Have a comfortable waterproof Daypack: We suggest you have a light daypack to put your lunch from the lodge.
-We supply two liters of water, Photographic Equipment, and insect repellent, which repels the mosquitoes (keep in a Ziplock bag).
-Add a small bottle of sanitizer and keep it light since you will carry it in and out.
+We supply two liters of water, Photographic Equipment, and insect repellent, which repels the mosquitoes (ke p in a Ziplock bag).
+Add a small sanitizer bottle and keep it light since you will carry it in and out.

-- Use the services of a Porter: We highly recommend that you use the services of a porter.
-We feel so strongly about porter services that we automatically include them for our clients.
-They carry your daypack which frees you on the trek, and they assist you on challenging portions of the trek.
+- Use the services of a Porter: We highly recommend using the services of a Porter.
+We feel so strongly about Porter’s services that we automatically include them for our clients.
+They carry your daypack, which frees you on the Trek and assists you on challenging portions.

-- Cancel the Trek if you are ill: If you are sick with flu, cough, cold, or stomach ailment, be a Hero, and for the sake of the primates, do not trek.
-We have had two clients that have done so.
-Surveys have shown that most continue with the trek even if they are ill.
+- Cancel the Trek if you are ill: If you are sick with flu, cough, cold, or stomach ailment, be a Hero, and for the sake of the p inmates, do not trek.
+Two clients have done so, and surveys have shown that most continue to walk even if ill.
 We suggest that you cancel the day for the sake of the gorillas.

-Your Gorilla Trek begins with a Briefing and Orientation at the trailhead where your Trek begins and ends.
-Besides wearing the proper clothing, masks are required.
-Handwashing Stations are there, and you are required to wash your hands or sanitize them upon arrival.
-Please the distancing rule of two meters or six feet.
+Your Gorilla Trek begins with a Briefing and Orientation at the trailhead, where your Trek begins and ends.
+Besides wearing the proper clothing masks, Handwashing Stations are required, and you must wash your hands or sanity e them upon arrival.
+Please follow the distancing rule of two meters or six feet.

 - Temperature Screening: The mandatory temperature screening using non-contact infra-red thermometers at the critical tourism

-- The Trekking Briefing: The Ranger that will lead on the Trek is the one that will brief before heading out.
-You will be instructed to conduct yourself on and trek during the Gorilla Encounter.
+- The Trekking Briefing: The Ranger that will lead the Trek is the one that will brie before heading out.
+You will be instructed to conduct yourself on and Trek during the Gorilla Encounter.

-- If you are ill: Tourists, staff, and porters who, during the briefing, are observed to be sick shall not be allowed to track the Gorilla.
-These include anyone with signs of flu and those who report having diarrhea, stomach upsets, and malaria, among others.
+- If you are ill: Tourists, staff, and porters who, during the briefing, are observed to be sick shall not be allowed o track the Gorilla.
+These include anyone with signs of flu and those who report having diarrhea, stomach upsets, and malaria.

 - Face Masks must be worn: Tourists, Ranger, and Porter all must wear a fresh mask during the orientation.

-- Before heading out on the Trail: Wash or sanitize your hands once more.
+- BeforTrailding out on the Trail, wash or sanitize your hands again.

 During the Trek to and from your Gorilla Group:

-- Follow the instructions of the Rangers: The rangers know what is best in the wild, and they also want you to have a memorable experience.
+- Follow the Rangers’ instructions: The rangers know what is best in the wild and want you to have a memorable experience.
 Follow the leader along tracking trails and stick to the group for your safety, but even so that you can listen to him explain the attractions seen along the way to the mountain gorillas.

-- Keep your Voice low: You are requested to keep your voice at a low volume as you head to track the mountain gorillas and even be quieter when you finally meet them.
-It is so that you do not disrupt their peace and allow you to enjoy other wildlife species along the trail, especially the birds, golden monkeys, and butterflies.
+- Keep your voice low: You are requested to keep your Voice at a low volume as you head to track the mountain gorillas and even be quieter when y you finally meet them.
+It is so that you do not disrupt their peace and allow you to enjoy other wildliTrailecies along the Trail, especially the birds, golden monkeys, and butterflies.

-- Keep a two-meter distance from others on the Trail: This is one of those enforced rules.
-Please allow a span of two meters or six feet from other trekkers.
+- Keep a two-meter distance from others on the Trail: This is an enforced rule, and please allow a span of two meters or six feet from other trekkers.

-- Breaks on the Trail: Breaks maybe taken depending on the fitness level of the group.
+- Breaks on the Trail: Breaks may be taken depending on the group’s fitness level.

 - Do not pick flowers or plants: Leave everything as you find it.
-Do not pick flowers, plants, or roots.
-Only leave your footprints behind, and the only to take with you are pictures.
+Do not pick flowers s, plants, or roots.
+Only leave your footprints behind; pictures are the only thing to take.